Professor of Electronic Engineering

 of Electronic Engineering

 My broad research interests are in the fields of computational imaging, image processing, signal processing, and computer vision.
 In particular, I am interested in inverse problems in a variety of biomedical imaging techniques such as positron emission tomography (PET), single-photon emission computed tomography (SPECT), Compton imaging, X-ray CT, and magnetic resonance imaging (MRI).
-The current research projects focus on developing super-resolution image reconstruction methods for PET via local/nonlocal regularization and sparse dictionary learning.
+The current research projects focus on developing super-resolution image reconstruction methods for PET via sparse coding and example-based learning.

 l X. Ren, S.J.
 Lee, "Image Reconstruction for Emission Tomography Using Intensity Normalised Patch-Based Regularisation," IET Image Processing, 13(5), pp. 794-803, Apr.
 2019.